Guitar Build Process

 Don't attach yet

-Glue neck-tongue into neck
+Glue neck-tenon into neck

 Use the neck-height mark made two steps up